 – Squamous mucosa with increased intraepithelial eosinophils (with up to *** eosinophils per single high-power field) (see comment)

-COMMENT: The histologic sections show squamous mucosa with basal cell hyperplasia, intraepithelial edema, and intraepithelial eosinophils (with up to *** eosinophils per single high-power field).
+COMMENT: The esophageal biopsy shows squamous mucosa with basal cell hyperplasia, intraepithelial edema, and moderately increased intraepithelial eosinophils (with up to *** eosinophils per single high-power field).
 The primary differential diagnosis includes reflux esophagitis and eosinophilic esophagitis.
 Clinical and endoscopic correlation is recommended.
 Additionally, paired biopsies of the proximal, mid, and distal esophagus could be considered.

 Eosinophilic Esophagitis

-Eosinophils more or equally numerous proximally than in the distal biopsy and >20 Eos/HPF
+Eosinophils more or equally numerous proximally or in the distal biopsy and >20 Eos/HPF

 – Squamous mucosa with eosinophil-rich esophagitis (with up to *** eosinophils within a single high-power field) (see comment)

-COMMENT: The histologic sections show squamous mucosa with increased intraepithelial eosinophils (with up to *** eosinophils within a single high-power field) with eosinophil microabscess formation, basal cell hyperplasia, and eosinophil degranulation.
+COMMENT: The esophageal biopsy shows squamous mucosa with increased intraepithelial eosinophils (with up to *** eosinophils within a single high-power field) with eosinophil microabscess formation, basal cell hyperplasia, and eosinophil degranulation.
 These findings are consistent with eosinophilic esophagitis in the appropriate clinical context.
 Clinical and endoscopic correlation is recommended.

 Lymphocytic Esophagitis